News, Vision & Voice for the Advisory Community!

 “Some of our clients have businesses that could become liquid and will give us an opportunity to earn more of their business,” Dillig says.
 “We have very close relationships with all of our families, but there’s not a lot of golf and not a lot of entertainment.
 Our clients have friends they can golf with and they have friends they can go to dinner with.
 They prefer our team to be working on their behalf.”

 Dillig says he feels his team has been fortunate to connect with clients who have been successful and have seen their balance sheets grow dramatically.
-But he also credits his team.“I have a strong team.
-This is crucial.
-It takes a quality team to service client relationships.
-Clients appreciate a 6 person team of professionals working on their behalf.”
+But he also credits his team.

 Since many of his clients are in the financial services industry, he says, they appreciate his firm’s forward-looking approach on asset allocation and are quick to ask many questions, since some of them run hedge funds and private-equity firms.
 See: How CONCERT is leveraging a full-service alternatives platform to boost its carriage trade clientele.